s7nfo/blog/_posts/2024-07-21-fastest-memory-read.markdown

 With this, we iterate over 32-byte chunks of the input and:
 * Load the chunk with `vmovntdqa` (it's a non-temporal move just for style points, it doesn't make a difference to runtime).
 * Compare each byte in the chunk with `127` using `vpcmpeqb`, giving us back `0xFF` (aka `-1`) where the byte is equal to `127` and `0x00` elsewhere.
 For example `[125, 126, 127, 128, ...]` becomes `[0, 0, -1, 0, ...]`.
-* Substract the result of the comparison from an accumulator.
+* Subtract the result of the comparison from an accumulator.
 Continuing the example above and assuming a zeroed accumulator, we'd get `[0, 0, 1, 0, ...]`.

-Then, to avoid this narrow accumulator overflowing, we dump it into a wider one every once in a while with the following:
+Then, to prevent this narrow accumulator from overflowing, we dump it into a wider one every once in a while with the following:

 ```nasm
 ; ymm1 is a zero vector